KEVINHKUST/MESF6910-Topology-Optimization/README.md

 The four assignments and Mitterm project are talking about 2D-dimension topology optimization cases.
 The final project is related to 3D topology optimzation.
+All the assignments and projects description can be found in the certain file folders.

 Interested readers can refer to the following articles:

 1.Sigmund, O., 2001.
 A 99 line topology optimization code written in Matlab.
 Structural and multidisciplinary optimization, 21(2), pp.120-127.